Loirooriol/contents/README.md

 > What should happen with non-inherited properties?
 Same as for [`::first-line`](https://www.w3.org/TR/css-pseudo-4/#first-line-pseudo) ([issue 1097](https://github.com/w3c/csswg-drafts/issues/1097))

 ## Interaction with the [CSS Generated Content Module](https://drafts.csswg.org/css-content/)

+> **Issue:** This section intends to explain the magic behind `::contents` in terms of the `content` property.
+But Tab [said](https://github.com/w3c/csswg-drafts/issues/1195#issuecomment-293082128) that the `contents` was not supposed to affect inheritance, and that it will probably be dropped anyways.

 As a [tree-abiding pseudo-element](https://www.w3.org/TR/css-pseudo-4/#treelike), the [`content`](https://drafts.csswg.org/css-content/#content-property) property applies to `::contents`.